rasmus-kirk/halo-accumulation/report/report.md

-$V^*$ denotes a prover, honest or otherwise, $\d$ represents information that $V^*$ may have from previous executions of the protocol and $(P,V^*)$ denotes the transcript between the prover and verifier.
-There is three kinds of zero-knowledge:
+$V^*$ denotes a prover, honest or otherwise, $\d$ represents information that $V^*$ may have from previous executions of the protocol and $(P,V^*)$ denotes the transcript between the honest prover and (possibly) malicious verifier.
+There are three kinds of zero-knowledge:

 - **Perfect Zero-knowledge:** $\forall V^*(\delta). \exists S_{V^*}(x) \in PPT.
 S_{V^*} \sim^P (P,V^*)$,